Given his thirty years experience in the industry, there’s few things whisky-related that make it past Charles Maclean unnoticed.

 CM: Yes.
 I drink blended Scotch for pleasure (malt for work!) and add quite a bit of water.
 In Japan, they add lots!

 Q: Does the grain whisky in a blend add anything to the flavour or does flavour only come from the mix of malts?
 (Jane Sommerville @TheGiantTeacup)

 CM: The role of grain whisky in a blend is underestimated.
 It is not neutral spirit; as well as adding sweetness, it binds together the flavours coming from the malt constituents, alters them and marries them together.

 Q: What’s the best mixer for a malt whisky? (tom mcgroggan @tmg83)

 CM: A matter of personal taste.
 I don’t like to use any mixer with malt.
 But Dave Broom’s new book Whisky: The Manual rates each whisky with soda, ginger ale, cola, coconut water and green tea (i.e. the commonest mixers around the world).
 I am going to experiment!

 And that’s your lot for this #AskWhisky Q&A. Stayed tuned on Monday 12th May for the second part.
 Maybe Charles will be answering your question?

-In the meantime, start enjoying* whisky at lots of different events and festivals this Whisky Month and share snaps of your whisky experiences using #whiskymonth and #brilliantmoments hashtags.
+In the meantime, start enjoying* whisky at lots of different events and festivals this Whisky Month and share snaps of your whisky experiences using #whiskymonth hashtag.
 You can also find us on all the usual social channels, including Facebook, Twitter, Instagram and Google+.